Updated: Dec 6, 2022

 Fees paid for legal assistance

-In certain cases, you will be able to recover punitive damages against the employer for truly egregious behavior.
+In certain cases, you can recover punitive damages against the employer for truly egregious behavior.
 However, you may be limited in the number of damages you may recover under Title VII.

 Should You Sue for Retaliation?

 Under federal and California law, an employer cannot discriminate against an employee who takes a protected action, such as filing a discrimination lawsuit.
-This is enshrined in the Fair Employment and Housing Act (FEHA) of California, as well as many federal anti-discrimination statutes, including Title VII.
+This is enshrined in the Fair Employment and Housing Act (FEHA) of California and many federal anti-discrimination statutes, including Title VII.

-You should seek legal advice from an workplace discrimination lawyer if you believe you have been harassed as a result of filing a discrimination complaint with HR, filing a charge with the EEOC or the DFEH, or supporting others who have filed a complaint.
+You should seek legal advice from an California Disability Discrimination Attorney if you believe you have been harassed due to filing a discrimination complaint with HR, filing a charge with the EEOC or the DFEH, or supporting others who have filed a complaint.

 How Do I Recognize a Retaliation Incident?